coreyfarrell/test-loader/README.md

 This will show that the process just dies, I'm unable to determine a reason.
 I was able to reduce the issue to just calling `test-exclude` which is used by `@istanbuljs/esm-loader-hook` to decide if a file gets coverage or not.

+Update: I think this is somehow caused by the event loop of the main thread thinking it has nothing to do.
+This is shown by adding the `fix` argument which activates a `setInterval` while the async import is occurring.